dsl-unibe-ch/create-your-personal-website-slides-2023/slides.md

 These slides are here: https://dsl-unibe-ch.github.io/create-your-personal-website-slides-2023/

-The Repo we created is here:
+The repo we created is here: http://dsl.flick.solutions